okTurtles/dnschain/README.md

 ## TODO

+See TODOs in source, below is only a partial list.

 - __BUG:__ Fix ANY resolution for .bit and .dns domains.
+- sign response.
 - Support command line arguments
     - `portmap` for `iptables` support.
     - `-v`